NativeScript/docs-v7/docs/guides/integration-with-existing-ios-and-android-apps/extend-existing-android-app.md

     NativeScript with plain JavaScript:
     `tns create ns-stock-ticker`

+2. Copy the corresponding MyNativeScriptActivity file (.ts or .js depending on your NativeScript application type) from [the following location](https://github.com/NativeScript/sample-extend-android-app/tree/master/common) to your NativeScript application **app** folder.
+Change the Android Activity referenced in JavaProxy to match that of your actual project.

+3. If you are using webpack build add the MyNativeScriptActivity file to the **appComponents** array in your **webpack.config.js** file:

+    ```javascript
+        const appComponents = [
+            "tns-core-modules/ui/frame",
+            "tns-core-modules/ui/frame/activity",
+            resolve(__dirname, "app/MyNativeScriptActivity"),
+        ];
+    ```

-2. Implement the necessary functionality in NativeScript using your preferable language, style, or technology.
+4. Implement the necessary functionality in NativeScript using your preferable language, style, or technology.

     Build your NativeScript application for Android.
 Everything necessary to integrate with the existing Android app will be output inside `platforms/android`